bigforum/docker-setup/data/readme.md

+# Custom Data

-This repository contains data that runs within the container.
+This repository contains custom data that runs within the container.

+You can put `.sql` files into `mysql/`.
+Those database dumps are getting imported automatically.

+You can put HTML/PHP files into `php/`.
+Those are getting served by Apache/PHP.